- Q: What is Bici Crítica madrileña?

 - Q: What should I bring?

-- A: Well, your bike (or skate, if you are a skater) and your thrill.
-Try carrying some lights, since it's dark at 20:00 in the winter.
+A: Well, your bike (or skates, if you are a skater) and your enthusiasm.
+Try carrying some lights since it is dark at 20:00 in the winter.

-There are also fun-themed bicicríticas (Halloween, Christmas, Carnival, spring, etc) and activist ones (bike-lanes demanding, traffic-easing of a given quarter...).
-In any case, each one can wear wherever he/she wants.
-Some like to wear costumes; some don't.
+There are also fun-themed bicicríticas (Halloween, Christmas, Carnival, Spring…) and more political ones (calling for more bike lanes or traffic reduction in our neighborhoods …).
+In any case, you can wear whatever you want.
+Some of us like to wear costumes; some don't.
 Some wear a helmet and reflective vest; some don't.
 Some carry signs and banners; some don't.

 - Q: How do we ride?

-- A: The only must is to create a bunch as tight as possible, since mass is the watchword.
-Here are some recommendations: ride thisclose, keeping cars outside to increase our own safety; riding fast speeds up the tour and minimizes the trouble we might cause; if possible, use every lane except for the bus lane; traffic lights are intended only for the lead of the bunch, the rest must try not to stop at the crossroads, breaking the group; blocking side streets makes this easier --everyone must collaborate in the blocking and help keeping the bunch together; as far as possible, give the way to pedestrians.
+A: The only must is to create as tight a bunch as possible, since mass is the watchword.
+Here are some recommendations: ride thisclose, keep cars outside to increase the group´s safety; ride fast to speed up the tour and minimize the trouble we might cause; if possible use every lane except for the bus lane; traffic lights are obeyed only by the leader.
+The rest of the riders must try not to stop at crossroads as this breaks up the group; blocking side streets makes this easier -- everyone must help to block side streets and keep the bunch together.
+Give way to pedestrians as much as possible.

-- These are not written on stone, but advice accepted by the majority.
-For our own safety, it's good to keep the group bound together --just follow the wheel from the cyclist behind you and make sure the one after you is doing the same.
+These guidelines are not written in stone but are accepted by the majority.
+For our own safety it's good to keep the group together --just follow the wheel of the cyclist in front of you and make sure the rider behind you is doing the same.

-- It's a fun ride.
-Violent behaviour is not welcomed.
-Drivers are potential riders... smile and explain to him/her what Bici Crítica is.
+It's a fun ride.
+Violent behaviour is not welcome.
+Drivers are potential riders... smile and explain to them what Bici Crítica is.

 - A: Bici Crítica has no leaders, only common goals.
 The internet forum is intended for communication, but anyone can participate.
 There are no political groups or associations behind, alhough some participants are involved in other movements.
 It's a coincidental ride, no more, no less.